 1. No Plastic Bags Allowed

-Plastic bags like the one seen at supermarket checkout counters are one of the worst pollutants to date because they are everywhere and take centuries to break down.
+Plastic bags like the one seen at supermarket checkout counters are one of the worst pollutants to date.
+They are everywhere and take centuries to break down.

 When you buy or bring food with you, avoid plastic in general.
 Buy reusable mesh containers to carry fruits and vegetables and avoid foods packaged in plastic – such as chips.